 The face-to-face communication skills every merchant needs to perfect

-The late Mary Kay Ash once said: “Pretend that every single person you meet has a sign around his or her neck that says, ‘Make me feel important’.
-Not only will you succeed in sales, you will succeed in life.”
+The late Mary Kay Ash once said: “Pretend that every single person you meet has a sign around his or her neck that says, ‘Make me feel important.
+Not only will you succeed in sales, but you will also succeed in life.”
 If that’s how Ash built her cosmetics empire, Mary Kay Cosmetics, then it’s difficult advice to ignore.

 It’s not enough to rely on an excellent product when you’re a merchant.
 Because despite the popular phrase, very few things can actually sell themselves.
 You have to present your product to potential customers in a way that makes its excellence clear, usually in person.
 Face-to-face communication is not everyone’s strength, but when you’re in the business of selling, it has to be.
 Summarised below are the communication skills that could take you from merchant to mogul in no time.

 Attracting and retaining customers in retail is about providing the best customer experience all the way through the sales journey.
 Whether you’re a store owner or a vendor at a market, these face-to-face communication skills should make all your exchanges with your customers more effective:

 - Give them a warm welcome.
 A relaxed and genuine smile goes a long way towards inviting someone into an interaction.
 Greet them warmly and ask them if they would like to try one of your products.
 This isn’t forceful but still opens up the possibility of conversation.